-The Company established the 2016, 2017 and 2018 Learning Technologies Group plc Sharesave Scheme in April 2016, April 2017 and April 2018 respectively.
-The scheme enables UK permanent employees of the Group to buy shares in the Company at a discount on maturity of a three-year savings contract, unless they are made redundant, in which case they can exercise their options, at the time of redundancy.
+The Company established the 2016, 2017 and 2018 Group plc Sharesave Scheme and April 2018 respectively.
+The ermanent employees of the Group ompany at a discount on maturity of a three-year savings contract, unless they are made redundant, in which case they can exercise their options, at the time of redundancy.
 The savings are held with the Yorkshire Building Society.